reportportal/docs/docs/log-data-in-reportportal/test-framework-integration/Python/pytest.md

 ## Examples

-For logging of the test item flow to ReportPortal, please, use the python logging handler provided by plugin like bellow:
+To log the test item flow to ReportPortal, use the Python logging handler provided by the plugin, as shown below:

 in conftest.py: